mobjam/BTC/README.md

 10) Save the SIGNED transaction to the USB drive

-11) Power-off Tails and retuen to Electrum on Windows (ONLINE)
+11) Power-off Tails and retuen to the watch-only cold wallet in Electrum on Windows (ONLINE)

 12) Click on 'Tools' --> 'Load transaction' --> 'From file'